0xaB26/digitalDesignWithVerilog/README.md

 Verilog has similar C-syntax and Verilog is a concurrent language, different than a “procedural” language like C or Java(statements are executed in parallel).

 #### 2)-Tools and Simulators :
-ModelSim and Quartus prime are used to test and verify and simulate hdl codes(they support systemVerilog, VHDL, systemC ...).
+ModelSim and Quartus prime are used to test and verify and simulate HDL codes(they support systemVerilog, VHDL, systemC ...).